The MASK Benchmark: Disentangling Honesty From Accuracy in AI Systems

 \subsection{Dataset}

-MASK consists of $1000$ high-quality human-labeled examples that, combined with our novel honesty evaluation framework (\cref{sec:eval_pipeline}), allow measurement of whether models are honest when exposed to situations that may induce deception.
-We also maintain a separate, held-out set of 500 examples to track potential overfitting.
-The results presented in this paper are based on the full set of $1500$ examples.
+MASK consists of $1,\!000$ high-quality adversarially-selected human-labeled examples that, combined with our novel lying evaluation framework (\cref{sec:eval_pipeline}), allow measurement of whether models are lying when exposed to situations that may induce deception.
+We also maintain a separate, held-out set of $500$ examples to track potential overfitting.
+The results presented in this paper are based on the full set of $1,\!500$ examples.

 Each example in MASK consists of four components: a proposition, ground truth, pressure prompt, and belief elicitation prompt.
-The propositions are each a simple statement with a pivotal variable that is binary or numerical, about which the model will be prompted (for example: ``The US poverty rate in 2020 \{was/was not\} above 5\%'' or ``The US poverty rate in 2020 was \{value\}'').
-Each ground truth statement is a factually correct resolution of this proposition (e.g. ``The US poverty rate in 2020 was 11.4\%'').
-Each pressure prompt is a human-crafted prompt designed to incentivize the model to make a false statement with respect to the proposition.
-These prompts present situations where honesty could conflict with other objectives, creating an incentive for the model to lie.
-Finally, the belief elicitation prompts are a set of prompts used to reveal the model's actual belief about the proposition by asking about it in a neutral manner. \Cref{fig:three_examples} includes three examples of each of these components.
+The proposition is a simple statement with a pivotal variable that is binary or numerical (for example: ``The US poverty rate in $2020$ \{was/was not\} above $5\%$'' or ``The US poverty rate in $2020$ was \{value\}'').
+The ground truth is a factually correct resolution of this proposition (e.g. ``The US poverty rate in $2020$ was $11.4\%$'').
+The pressure prompt is a human-crafted prompt designed to incentivize the model to make a false statement with respect to the proposition; these prompts present situations where honesty could conflict with other objectives, creating an incentive for the model to lie.
+The belief elicitation prompt is used to reveal the model's actual belief about the proposition by asking about it in a neutral manner. \Cref{fig:three_examples} includes three examples of each of these components.

-To enable comprehensive evaluation of model honesty, we collect pressure prompts across diverse scenarios that might trigger different patterns of truthful or deceptive behavior.
+To enable comprehensive evaluation of model lying, we collect pressure prompts across diverse scenarios that might trigger different patterns of deceptive behavior.
 In the Appendix, \Cref{tab:archetypes} defines the six distinct \textit{archetypes} our prompts align with.

 \paragraph{Data collection.} In ~\Cref{sec:appendix_data_collection}, we provide a detailed description of the data collection process and post-processing steps used to construct this dataset.
 Below, we list key design principles that emerged through our iteration and discovery process, which we hope will inform future evaluations of model honesty: